Young Black man wearing glasses and plaid shirt, reading book on library floor

-Why Extra Reading Matters in High School
+Why Independent Reading Matters in High School

-Without equivocation, I can say that this extra reading has helped shape my perspectives, enhance my intellect, and make my thinking more dynamic.
-Moreover, I take pride in the fact I have my own opinion on the many social, political, and cultural issues that I read about.
+Without equivocation, I can say independent reading has helped shape my perspectives, enhance my intellect, and make my thinking more dynamic.
+Moreover, I take pride in the fact that I have my own opinion on the many social, political, and cultural issues I read about.
 The time I earmark for extra reading on a daily basis has gone a long way in improving my writing too.
 Not to mention it’s also excellent preparation for the reading demands of college.
+Based on my experiences, here's why independent reading will bring a new vitality to your personal and academic.

-Doing better in classes—especially AP or advanced courses
+Doing better in classes—especially advanced courses

-I only came to realize the importance of doing extra reading for my academic work after commencing my IB diploma last year.
-As I embarked on subjects requiring a lot of critical thinking and analysis, I resolved to read beyond the syllabus so I could evaluate arguments and express myself better in my examinations and assignments.
+If you're a student taking an AP or other higher-level course in the humanities, I would highly recommend reading beyond the curriculum as a long-term tactic to securing good grades and becoming more proficient and knowledgeable in the subject.
+I only came to realize the importance of doing extra reading for my academic work after commencing my IB diploma.
+As I embarked on subjects requiring a lot of critical thinking and analysis, I resolved to read beyond the syllabus so I could better evaluate arguments and express myself more clearly in my examinations and assignments.

 Improving your writing and communication skills

-The more you read, the more you can learn from example, as you are exposed to talented writers and expert communicators.
-Additionally, your extra reading will naturally inspire your own thoughts and perspectives.
-To express these musings, you could write articles, pitches, letters to editors, and even make videos on those particular issues and topics you have engaged with and read about.
-This is a fruitful experience for all high school students, regardless of what they wish to study in college, particularly considering the sheer volume of content and knowledge available.
+Doing extra reading is an essential tool for improving your writing.
+Good writers read—a lot.
+The more you read, the more you learn from example, as you are exposed to more and more talented writers and expert communicators.
+This will naturally inspire your own thoughts and perspectives, maybe even motivating you to express these musings.
+You could write articles, pitches, letters to editors, and even make videos on those particular issues and topics you have engaged with and read about.
+This is a fruitful experience for all high school students, regardless of what they wish to study in college, particularly considering the sheer volume of content and knowledge available on an endless amount of topics.

 You might also engage with those expert voices directly.
 Many newsletters, magazines, websites, and newspapers have forums where amateurs and experts can interact.
 You may even choose to write your own papers and formulate your own primary and secondary sources of data and conduct research, even if it’s at a small scale.
-Some excellent sources are History Today, The New York Times, TIME Magazine, Concord Review, and the BBC’s World Have Your Say, among many others.
+Some excellent sources are History Today, The New York Times, TIME magazine, Concord Review, and the BBC’s World Have Your Say, among many others.

 Boosting your confidence

-I feel that the confidence I gained by doing extra reading in high school was what really propelled me to take on many more opportunities.
-Feeling more informed can help boost your general awareness as you feel more in touch with the world, history, and other developments from geo-politics to innovation and technology.
+I feel the confidence I gained in my opinions and views by doing independent reading in high school really propelled me to take on many more opportunities.
+Feeling more informed can help boost your general awareness and make you feel more in touch with the world, history, and other developments from geo-politics to innovation and technology.
+Extra reading is also surprisingly beneficial for any students engaging in public speaking with extracurriculars like debate team, Model UN, and related activities.
+Keeping up to date on current affairs can help you perform well and speak more confidently at these events and take part in rigorous, informed debate with your peers.

 But who has time to read?